 Beyond this, he has worked for the past 20 years as a full-time researcher and sought-after writer, speaker and contributing founder of the growing movement to recover marriage as a social resource in improving the well-being of children, women, men and communities.
-He greatly enjoys serving as the Director for Family Formation Studies at Focus on the Family in Colorado Springs, an international organization working to build thriving families around the globe.
-He is a also a research fellow at the Institute of Marriage and Family Canada in Ottawa.
+He greatly enjoys serving as the Director of Family Formation Studies at Focus on the Family in Colorado Springs, an international organization working to build thriving families around the globe.
+He is also a research fellow at the Institute of Marriage and Family Canada in Ottawa.

 His others are Why Marriage Matters: Reasons to Believe in Marriage in Postmodern Society (1997) and My Crazy, Imperfect Christian Family (NavPress, 2004) and Marriage on Trial: The Case Against Same-Sex Marriage and Parenting (InterVarsity Press, 2004) which was featured on C-SPAN BookTV.

 He is also the co-author of the wide theatrically released and acclaimed film Irreplaceable.

 The Stanton family lives in the majestic shadow of Pikes Peak in Colorado Springs, CO.

 10/06 – Present: Director, Family Formation Studies, Strategic Development, Focus on the Family, Colorado Springs, Co

 12/05 – Present: Research Fellow, Institut du Mariage et de la Famille Canada, Ottawa Ontario